Shopping Research (Path-to-Purchase Research)

 Shopping Research Services

 Decision Analyst is a leading global marketing research and analytical consulting firm and a recognized leader in consumer research.
-For more information on Shopping Research, please contact Jerry W. Thomas, President/CEO (jthomas@decisionanalyst.com), or call 1-800-ANALYSIS (262-5974) or 1-817-640-6166.
+For more information on Shopping Research, please contact Bonnie Janzen, President, by email at bjanzen@decisionanalyst.com, or Jerry W. Thomas, Chief Executive Officer, by email at jthomas@decisionanalyst.com">.
+Both can be reached by calling 1-800-ANALYSIS (262-5974) or 1-817-640-6166.